 The potential social impact of social procurement is enormous.
-According to Social Procurement Australasia, governments alone spend around $141 billion on procured goods and services.
-Huge volumes of products, services, and labour can be procured for social impact, from the coffee you drink in the office, to the cleaning supplies used at your facilities, to the staff hired to work with you.
+According to Social Procurement Australasia, Australian governments alone spend around $141 billion on procured goods and services ($41 billion through the federal government, $20 billion through local governments and $80 billion through the state governments).
+A 2013 study (PDF) found that 11 Australian leading ASX corporations alone directed over $905 million to social procurement in that year.
+Huge volumes of products, services, and labour can be procured for social impact, from the coffee and snacks in the office kitchen, to cleaning supplies and services, and the staff hired in an organisation.

 Policy settings in the UK and US are facilitating a rapid uptake of social procurement in those countries.
 For instance, the UK Social Value Act requires public authorities to consider economic, social and environmental well-being in their public services contracts.